❖ ❖ ❖

 In the Grand Tradition

 The Book of Don joins a long tradition of satirical works that use formal, elevated literary structures to examine political power.
-From Jonathan Swift's A Modest Proposal to Mark Twain's political writings, from the mock-heroic poetry of Alexander Pope to the political allegories of George Orwell — satire has always been one of literature's most effective tools for holding power to account.
+From Jonathan Swift's A Modest Proposal to Mark Twain's political writings, from the mock-heroic poetry of Alexander Pope to the political allegories of George Orwell — satire has always been one of literature's most enduring tools for examining power and the myths around it.

 What makes this work distinctive is its chosen form: the biblical chronicle.
 By casting the Trump era in the language and structure of sacred text, the author reveals something about the era that straight journalism and conventional political commentary cannot quite capture — the mythological quality of this particular moment in American life, the way the facts themselves feel scriptural in their improbability.